yeifer-co/Clojure_Challenge/README.md

 #### Solution

-The solution is a clojure script.
-It is available in the src folder of this repository.
+The solution is a clojure script that is available in the src folder of this repository, in the file `invoice_play_around.clj`.
 [Click here to see script](src/invoice_play_around.clj).

 ```clojure